Dobiasd/articles/what_kotlin_could_learn_from_cpps_keyword_const.md

 }
 ```

-By marking `vector::length` as const, but not `vector::normalize`, the compiler knows, which member functions can be called depending on the const qualification of an instance or a reference to one.
+By marking `vector::length` as const, but not `vector::normalize`,
+the compiler knows which member functions can be called
+depending on the `const` qualification of an instance or a reference to one.

-`bar` now takes a reference-to-const parameter, which produces the exact effect we wanted, i.e., trying to call `v.normalize()` in its body would result in a compile-time error. :tada:
+`bar` now takes a reference-to-const parameter,
+which produces the exact effect we wanted,
+i.e., trying to call `v.normalize()` in its body would result in a compile-time error. :tada: